 Least obedient dog breeds

 Dogs are the most popular pet in the U.S. with 58 million households owning one, according to the latest 2023-2024 data from the American Pet Products Association.
-In 2024, it's projected that pet owners will spend a total of $150.6 billion on their pets nationwide: 44% of that is expected to go to food and treats; 26% on vet care; 21% on supplies; and making up the smallest share is the "other" category, which includes grooming, boarding, insurance, pet sitting and walking, and training.
+In 2024, it's estimated that pet owners spent a total of $150.6 billion on their pets nationwide: an approximate 44% of that is on food and treats; 26% on vet care; 21% on supplies; and making up the smallest share is the "other" category, which includes grooming, boarding, insurance, pet sitting and walking, and training.
 But no matter how much money you're able or willing to spend on training, the fact of the matter is, some dogs are just more likely to get "sit," shake," and "stay" than others—thanks to their DNA.

 When it comes to obedience, a variety of factors can affect a dog's disposition.
 Training quality and duration, environmental factors, and the individual puppy personalities are all major contributors—but how much can a dog's breed and genetic makeup come into play?